 Please contact us by email to discuss all matters relating to resuming your access, and for our other services.

-The Department of Biochemistry Biophysics Facility houses an extensive array of precision instruments for characterisation of macromolecules and their interactions.
+The Department of Biochemistry Biophysics Facility houses an extensive array of precision instruments for the characterisation of macromolecules and their interactions.

 The instruments available currently include:

 - two isothermal titration calorimeters, for quantification of thermodynamic parameters

 - an analytical ultracentrifuge for analysis of sedimentation coefficient and molecular mass

 - two BIACORE instruments and a ForteBio Octet for measurement of kinetic and equilibrium binding constants of ligands to an immobilised partner

 - a circular dichroism spectrometer for estimation of protein secondary structure composition and analysis of thermal stability